Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-3.md

 miscellanea.
 Various ropes, chains, a ladder, and poles in both six- and ten-foot varieties.

-**Musical Instruments** are mostly for bards, and for anyone else who wants to make noise, which requires no skill.
-There's a "generic" two-handed stringed instrument which can be anything from an ancient lyre to a modern acoustic guitar that's your baseline.
+**Musical Instruments** are for bards and for anyone else who wants to make noise, which requires no skill.
+There's a "baseline" two-handed stringed instrument which can be anything from an ancient lyre to a modern acoustic guitar.
 Woodwinds are lighter but you can't speak while using them.
 A harp or zither is more expensive but can be played quietly enough to not be heard through a door.
 And if you're more of a bard-barian type horns, drums, and bagpipes can be heard for miles!

 **Tools** is a large category that has your crowbars, hammers, saws, pickaxes and shovels.
 It also has a utility machete that's crappy as a weapon but useful